-Alert Counter appears in the upper left corner of Ocularis Client color coded for alert priority
+Alert Counter appears in the upper left corner of Ocularis Client

 Alert Priorities

 Administrators assign priorities to each alert using the Ocularis Administrator.
 (See the Ocularis Administrator User Manual.)
 Priorities are identified in Ocularis Client by a colored bar at the top of the Blank Screen pane.